t81dev/ANGELA-solo/protocol_spec_v7-G.md

 ### 6. No cross-layer contradiction

-This ensures ANGELA remains safe, stable, and constitutional at all times.
+This ensures AURORA remains safe, stable, and constitutional at all times.

 ---